webclinic017/surfingcrypto/README.md

 ## Installation

-1. With`conda` create new environtment for the project.
+1. Clone repo
     ```shell
-    conda env create -f environment.yml
+    git clone git@github.com:giocaizzi/surfingcrypto.git
     ```

-2. Activate env to use repository.
+2. Install requirements.

     ```shell
-    conda activate cryptoenv
+    pip install -r requirements.txt
     ```

-3. Install with pip
+3. Install package with `pip`
    ```shell
    pip install .
    ```

 ## Configuration

-In order to use the package, provide `surfingcrypto.config.config` class with the path to a folder containing a `config.json`.
+In order to use the package, provide `surfingcrypto.Config` class with the path to a folder containing a `config.json`.
 The json file must contain at least a dictionary of `coins`.
-It can also contain private keys for telegram and coinbase modules.
+It can also contain private keys for `telegram` and `coinbase` modules.

 ```
 {